-Absa repossessed houses for sale in South Africa
+Absa repossessed & repo houses for sale in South Africa

 Absa is one of the largest home-loan lenders in South Africa and consequently one of the largest sources of repossessed property.
 RepoLens pulls Absa sale-in-execution notices directly from the Government Gazette and surfaces them here, freshness-tagged.